BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/intro.md

 ### Actual
 * Use AUTOINC to create the topic name to avoid duplication
+* Create a VIEW template for the Note
+* Create an EDIT template for the Note

 At the end of this scenario you will have a complete application for your own use!